 4.2.5 Natural Language Processing (NLP) on speech

+4.2.5.1 Introduction

 Based on clause 6.3 of TR 22.874 [aa], this set of use cases covers a wide range of speech processing use cases, e.g. to perform automatic speech recognition, voice translation, voice commands, speech synthesis, etc.

 The AI/ML models for NLP are improved with distributed/federated training using multiple UEs.
 As more users make use of the service, the quality and accuracy of the models improves.
 The results of the local training of the models by the UEs are shared with the network.

 The main scenario here is about UE downloading a partially trained model identified with its training state for local training, and then sharing the results with the network for distributed/federated learning.

+4.2.5.2 NLP on Speech in real-time communication

+NLP on speech in real-time communication can be done on both UE and network, or fully on the network.
+A use case which is fully completed on network is described as below.

+UE-B has subscribed to an intelligent translation service.
+UE-A initiates an audio/video call and establishes a connection between UE-A and UE-B through the IMS network.
+When it is detected that UE-B has subscribed to an intelligent translation service, the IMS network serving UE-B decodes the audio stream from UE-A, performs speech recognition and translates it into the required language using AI.
+Then it sends the translated text along with the video stream or through a data channel.